 Our Music Director and Organist, Marcia Hempel, was trained at New England Conservatory, Longy School, Hart School of Music, and Westminster Choir College, She also participated in a variety of programs in jazz, improvisation and children’s music.

 She arranges and composes music for choir, organ and voice.
-In addition, she directs her own community chorus, the Harwich Women’s Chorus, and teaches children’s music at the Children’s Center in Harwich.
+Marcia directs the First Church Choir, her own community chorus, the Harwich Women’s Chorus, and teaches children’s music at the Children’s Center in Harwich.

 A few singers in the choir stand out as soloists.
 Tom Jahnke, trained in musical theater and conductor of both the Harwich Town Band and Chatham Band, presents a Gospel Concert each year.
 Jeep Mashoke plays guitar and writes music that has been sung by the choir, and often appears on the church’s Facebook page, reading scripture and singing.
 Emily Kosoff sings with the Harwich Women’s Chorus.
 Edie Ruggles and Gail Johns often sing harmonize in duets at First Church Coffeehouse programs.